Complete ADHM Sigma Model

 \section{Notation, Background, Ingredients, Synthesis}

-We begin by collecting in this section those essential ingredients of the original ADHM linear sigma model that will be part of the final model.
+We begin by collecting in this section those essential ingredients of the original and complementary ADHM linear sigma models that will be part of the final model.
 These can be introduced either following the lines in the original approach of Ref.\cite{Witten:1994tz} or the one adopted in \cite{Lambert:1995dp}.
 In Ref. \cite{Ali:2023csc} we used the latter while in the present we shall employ the former.